 Whether you are the Lender, Borrower or Guarantor, there are many pitfalls and matters to watch out for to protect your respective position in the ‘loans’ arena.

-Advice and the careful preparation of documents are imperative for various reasons, for example
+When avoiding the pitfalls of loans, advice and the careful preparation of documents are imperative for various reasons, for example:

 If you are a Lender, the credit code may apply.
 Disclosure is then required;